hanami/guides/content/v2.0/introduction/getting-started.md

 we have `<h1>Bookshelf</h1>`.

-This is not a huge deal, but in a real application, we'll likely have a logo or common navigation shared across all of the pages in our `app`.
+This is not a huge deal, but in a real application, we'll likely have a logo or common navigation shared across all of the pages in our `slice`.

 Let's fix that repetition, to show how that works.

 ### Layouts

 <p class="alpha">
-  The template uses `slim` as the template rending engine, but this guide uses ERB.
+  The template uses `slim` as the template rending engine, but this guide uses ERB.<br/><br/>
   So, delete the `slices/main/templates/application.html.slim` file and create the `erb` layout file below.
 </p>